psy0rz/ledstream/README.md

 ```

 Now configure ledder to stream to your display.
 The number of leds and number of channels should exactly match!

+In ledder you will find displayconf-example.js, the examples that use DisplayQOISudp() are used with ledstream.